hubmapconsortium/antibodies-tsv-util/README.rst

 Overview
 --------

-This package provides convenience functions for standardizing antibdoy names according to an antibodies.tsv file.
+This package provides convenience functions for standardizing antibody names according to an antibodies.tsv file.

 Installation
 ------------